Berserk-Games/Tabletop-Simulator-API/docs/event.md

 Called **every physics tick** (90 times a second).
 This is a frame independent onUpdate(). | [<span class="i"></span>](#onfixedupdate)

 !!!warning
-	This is a very expensive function and can easily slow/crash your game if missused.
+	This is a very expensive function and can easily slow/crash your game if misused.
 Use with caution.

 ``` Lua
 function onFixedUpdate()